DallanQ/race_for_the_galaxy/Manual.md

 > Image of a blue card with an arrow facing right and a hand holding a card with 1 inside.

+Discard the indicated number of good(s) of the specified kind (icon of a blue box) to gain VP chips and/or cards.

-> Image of a blue card with an arrow facing right and a hexagon with 1 inside.
+> Image of a green card with an arrow facing right and a hexagon with 1 inside.

+Discard the indicated number of good(s) of the specified kind (icon of a green box) to gain VP chips and/or cards.

 > Image of a brown card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside.

+Discard the indicated number of good(s) of the specified kind (icon of a brown box) to gain VP chips and/or cards.

 > Image of a green card with an arrow facing right, a hexagon with 1 inside and a hand holding a card with 1 inside.

+Discard the indicated number of good(s) of the specified kind (icon of a green box) to gain VP chips and/or cards.

 > Image of two brown cards with an arrow facing right and a hexagon with 3 inside.

-Discard the indicated number of good(s) of the specified kind (icon of a blue box, green box, brown box, yellow box) to gain VP chips and/or cards.
+Discard the indicated number of good(s) of the specified kind (icon of a brown box) to gain VP chips and/or cards.

 #### Discarding "up to" (page 10)